+Acronyms: PEX – crosslinked polyethylene, PVC – polyvinyl chloride

 Recycled Water Distribution Pumping Energy

 Distribution of reuse water requires additional on-site pumping energy beyond what would be necessary if potable water were used to make up for the distribution pressure of the potable water supply.
 This analysis assumes a potable water distribution pressure, at the street, of 85 psi (Beveridge 2007).
 Following on-site treatment, water is placed in temporary storage to await reuse at ambient pressure.
 Pumping scenarios assess the differential pumping energy that is required to distribute the two potential water sources.

-Four water use categories were considered including: potable water, domestic hot water, indoor NPR water, and irrigation water.
-The quantity of water associated with each use category was estimated.
-Building and district scale reuse scenarios calculate potable water requirements by subtracting reuse quantities presented in Table 2-16 from total indoor water use.
+Four water use categories were considered to meet the buildings’ total water demand including: potable water, domestic hot water, indoor NPR water, and irrigation water.
+Building and district scale reuse scenarios calculate potable water requirements by subtracting reuse quantities presented in Table 2-18 from total indoor water use.
 Domestic hot water use constitutes 33 percent of total potable water demand.
 We derived this estimate by dividing a residential hot water demand of 17 gpd (Parker et al. 2015) by average residential indoor water use (51 gpd).
 Required pumping energy was calculated for each source category using Equation 13 (Beveridge 2007).
 The supply pressure factors, Psupply and Fstreet, do not apply to recycled water.